awsdocs/application-auto-scaling-user-guide/doc_source/getting-started.md

 Each scalable target also has a minimum and maximum capacity\.
 Scaling policies will never go higher or lower than the minimum\-maximum range\.
 You can make out\-of\-band changes directly to the underlying resource that are outside of this range, which Application Auto Scaling doesn't know about\.
 However, anytime a scaling policy is invoked or the `RegisterScalableTarget` API is called, Application Auto Scaling retrieves the current capacity and compares it to the minimum and maximum capacity\.
 If it falls outside of the minimum\-maximum range, then the capacity is updated to comply with the set minimum and maximum\.

 **Scale in**  <a name="scalein"></a>
 When Application Auto Scaling automatically decreases capacity for a scalable target, the scalable target *scales in*\.
-The minimum capacity of the scalable target is the lowest capacity a scaling policy can scale in to\.
+When scaling policies are set, they cannot scale in the scalable target lower than its minimum capacity\.

 **Scale out**  <a name="scaleout"></a>
 When Application Auto Scaling automatically increases capacity for a scalable target, the scalable target *scales out*\.
-The maximum capacity of the scalable target is the highest capacity a scaling policy can scale out to\.
+When scaling policies are set, they cannot scale out the scalable target higher than its maximum capacity\.

 **Scaling policy**  <a name="scalingpolicy"></a>
 A scaling policy instructs Application Auto Scaling to track a specific CloudWatch metric\.
 Then, it determines what scaling action to take when the metric is higher or lower than a certain threshold value\.
 For example, you might want to scale out if the CPU usage across your cluster starts to rise, and scale in when it drops again\.